 To provide support to schools before, during, and after testing, Cognia operates and provides tiered technical support through the MSAA Service Center.
-The MSAA Service Center is available year-round from 6:00 a.m. to 10:00 p.m.
+The MSAA Service Center is available year-round from 8:00 a.m. to 5:00 p.m.
 EST, Monday through Friday, to accommodate the multiple time zones in which the test is administered.
+One week prior to the administration window and ending one week after the close of the administration window, the MSAA Service Center has extended hours from 6:00 a.m. to 10:00 p.m.
+EST, Monday through Friday.